-As for results, the authors show that conditional denoising score matching consistently estimates the infinite-dimensional conditional score, and they validate the framework on stylized function-space examples and large-scale geophysical inverse problems (e.g., seismic imaging).
-Using Fourier neural operators to parameterize the conditional score, they demonstrate that posterior means and uncertainties remain stable across refinements of the spatial grid, and that the method captures non-Gaussian, multimodal posterior structure over high-dimensional fields.

-In summary, Baldassari et al.~provide a theoretically sound, discretization-invariant conditional SDM framework for Bayesian inverse problems in infinite-dimensional spaces.
+Through examples, the authors demonstrate that their method supports large-scale, discretization-invariant Bayesian inference with strong theoretical foundations and practical efficiency.
 The method is likelihood-free, amortized, and tailored to function-valued parameters, making it particularly relevant for SBI in PDE-driven applications and other settings where the unknowns live in function spaces rather than finite-dimensional vectors.